-CORE CURRICULUM FOR THE ASSOCIATE SCIENCE DEGREE
+CORE CURRICULUM FOR THE ASSOCIATE IN SCIENCE DEGREE

 The core curriculum of the AS degree at GMC includes those courses which the faculty of the college have identified as central to the development of the proficiencies of a Georgia Military College student.
 The core courses are also those in common with the core requirements of most senior colleges and universities throughout the United States.
-This curriculum facilitates transfer, after graduation from GMC, to a four year program at senior colleges.
+This curriculum facilitates transfer, after graduation from GMC, to a four-year program at senior colleges.

 Essential Skills (15 quarter hours)

 ENG 101 = 5 qh

 ENG 102 = 5 qh

 MAT 106, 109 or higher = 5 qh

 Institutional Options (7 qh)

-GMC 154 (ethics) = 3 qh
+GMC 154 (ethics) = 3 qh ------------------ --- ------

 Two of the following:

 GMC 100A = 2 qh

 PED = 2 qh

 WEL 154 = 2 qh

-All entering students who place in any Learning Support Ser

-rvices course are required to enroll in GMC 100A.
+All entering students who place in any Learning Support Services course are required to enroll in GMC 100A.
+This requirement may be waived on an individual case basis by appealing to the VPAA/DF or DLC Assistant Dean.

-Humanities and Fine Arts (10 gh)
+Humanities and Fine Arts (10 qh)